finnigja/stunning-broccoli/README.md

 # stunning-broccoli

+This repository contains:

-This repository contains [main.go](main.go), which is the code for an example program.
+* [main.go](main.go), which is the code for an example program.

+* [Dockerfile](Dockerfile), which builds a simple scratch-based image containing a binary.

-It also contains [build-attested-release.yml](.github/workflows/build-attested-release.yml), which is a GitHub workflow that checks out the code, builds cross-platform binaries, creates an archive containing the binaries, creates an attestation for that archive, and then publishes a release.
+* [build-attested-release.yml](.github/workflows/build-attested-release.yml), which is a GitHub workflow that checks out the code, builds cross-platform binaries, creates an archive containing the binaries, creates an attestation for that archive, and then publishes a release.

+* [build-attested-image.yml](.github/workflows/build-attested-image.yml), which is a GitHub workflow that downloads the most recent release, verifies the attestation, builds and publishes an image containing that release with appropriate tags, and then creates an attestation for that image.

 ## Building a release

-The workflow is configured to build when a new tag is pushed, with something like:
+The `build-attested-release` workflow is configured to build when a new tag is pushed, with something like:
 ```
 $ git tag v0.0.1 main -m "release v0.0.1"
 $ git push origin tag v0.0.1
 ```

+The `build-attested-image` workflow is configured to run when a release is published, and also on demand via dispatch.

-## Verifying the attestation
+## Verifying the release archive attestation

-The release artifact binary can be downloaded and the the attestation verified using the `gh` client.
+A stunning-broccoli release archive can be downloaded and the attestation verified using the `gh` client.

 For example:
 ```